IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * Rate policers can cause loss bursts.
 These loss bursts are particularly harmful for real time media transmission and it is problematic to detect the existence of rate policers in the tranmission path.
 The example algorithm in the draft resolves the problem with rate policers to some degree.
 The algorithm is however not bullet proof, assumptions around queue delay can for instance fail on links where the RTT varies, such as satellite links.
 In addition, rate policers can be configured in many ways.

+* AI-tools can generate code based on the current draft version albeit with some caveats around execution order and poorly defined calculations/definitions of variables.
+A later version will address this showcoming.

 # IANA Considerations {#iana}

 This document does not require any IANA actions.